 To attempt to fully explain how to do either of these rolls would be a futile gesture, so let us instead explain the basic idea of our Kayak Rolling Courses.
 To roll a kayak upright from the upside-down position, you’re going to extend your body out to the side and get yourself as close to the surface of the water as possible.
 From this position, your paddle will act like a brace and provide the support needed for your hips to roll the kayak upright.
 Once your hips have rolled your kayak upright as far as they can, your body and head will swing out of the water and over top your kayak—with your head being the last part of your body to do so.
 You can see more here.

-Over the years teaching our Kayak Rolling Courses, we've had the great fortune (and occasional amusement) of watching people learn in such very different ways.
+Over the years teaching Kayak Rolling Courses, people have said it is hard to teach themselves to roll a kayak after reading books or watching videos.
+We've had the great fortune (and occasional amusement) of watching people learn in such very different ways.
 Although most people require the direct help of an instructor, we’ve watched some first time paddlers flip and roll right back up unassisted, having only watched someone perform the roll beforehand.
 Although a few people have an uncanny ability to pick up the roll, as a general rule the best way to learn the roll is with professional instruction, which you can then put to practice in a controlled, warm-water environment (such as a beach or an indoor pool).

 If you already have a kayak roll, want to improve it or would like to learn a new style of roll - with or without the paddle - contact us, we will help!

 Activity specific items: